 4. Giving Too Much Away, Too Early

 If you have extra cash, you might be tempted to give some away to family members or a favorite charity.
-While there are some serious tax benefits to donating your retirement assets to charity, individuals need to be mindful of timing.
-According to McClain, those who give their money away too early risk outliving it.
+There are some serious tax benefits to donating your retirement assets to charity, but individuals need to be mindful of timing.
+McClain said that people who give their money away too early risk outliving it.

 5. Medical Expenses

-Saving enough for retirement is difficult in and of itself but, when you add in the burden of paying for health care during your golden years, the goal can seem insurmountable.
-According to a recent Fidelity survey, couples in their mid-60s can expect to spend $245,000 on medical expenses during retirement.
+Saving enough for retirement is difficult in and of itself but, when you add the burden of paying for healthcare during your golden years, the goal can seem unreachable.
+According to a 2017 Fidelity survey, couples in their mid-60s can expect to spend $275,000 on medical expenses during retirement.

-“Large, debilitating medical expenses can decimate your savings,” said personal finance writer Elizabeth Colegrove.
-She advises soon-to-be retirees who are still working to contribute money to a health savings account (HSA) whenever possible.
-A great vehicle to supplement your other retirement income, an HSA lets individuals pay for qualified medical expenses tax free.
+"Large, debilitating medical expenses can decimate your savings," said personal finance writer Elizabeth Colegrove.
+She advised soon-to-be retirees who are still working to contribute money to a health savings account (HSA) whenever possible.
+A great vehicle to supplement your other retirement income, an HSA lets individuals pay for qualified medical expenses tax-free.

 6. Long-Term Care Expenses

-A medical situation that leads to the need for long-term care can erode one’s retirement nest egg in a hurry.
+A medical situation that leads to the need for long-term care can erode one's retirement nest egg in a hurry.
 Long-term care costs can be staggering and have gradually increased over the years.
-Unfortunately, only a small fraction of Americans have long-term-care insurance, while as many as 11 million U.S. adults require some form of long-term care each year.
+Moreover, a 2016 article by the U.S. Department of Health and Human Services reveals that one in seven adults will one day have a disability requiring care for more than five years.